CFP: February 15, 2016

-The Department of Religious Studies will host the Eastern International Region/American Academic of Religion Annual Meeting, May 6-7, 2016.
-Watch for details.
+The Department of Religious Studies is hosting the Eastern International Region/American Academic of Religion Annual Meeting, May 6-7, 2016

 NEW COURSES FOR SPRING 2016

-Clark Chilson, Secrecy's Power: Covert Shin Buddhists in Japan and Contraditions of Concealment, Nanzan Library of Asian Religion and Culture (UHP, 2014).
+Clark Chilson, Secrecy's Power: Covert Shin Buddhists in Japan and Contradictions of Concealment, Nanzan Library of Asian Religion and Culture (UHP, 2014).

-Jeanette S. Jouili, Pious Practice and Secular Constrants: Women in the Islamic Revival in Europe (Stanford, 2015).
+Jeanette S. Jouili, Pious Practice and Secular Constraints: Women in the Islamic Revival in Europe (Stanford, 2015).

 Paula Kane, Sister Thorn and Catholic Mysticism in Modern America (UNC Press, 2013).
 View PODCAST interview with the author.

-Linda Penkower co-edits Hindu Rituals at the Margins: Innovatiions, Transformations, Reconsiderations (USCP, 2014)
+Linda Penkower coedits Hindu Rituals at the Margins: Innovations, Transformations, Reconsiderations (USCP, 2014)

 LAUNCH OF FOOTPRINTS: JEWISH BOOKS THROUGH TIME AND SPACE

-Adam Shear, along with his collaborators, launchd the pilot database of Footprints, a long-term digital humanities project that focuses on the circulation of Hebraica and Judaica in ealry modrn Europe and the Middle East.
+Adam Shear, along with his collaborators, launched the pilot database of Footprints, a long-term digital humanities project that focuses on the circulation of Hebraica and Judaica in early modrn Europe and the Middle East.

 Paula Kane, Marous Chair in Contemporary Catholic Studies, promoted to full professor (2015)